 What does it mean to be treaty people?
 Who are treaty people?
 Questions like this and more were the focal point of an annual event exploring treaty relations and relationships between Indigenous and non-Indigenous people called the We Are All Treaty People Celebration.

-Due to COVID-19 restrictions, this year’s celebration took to the air waves on Sunday, September 27 in a partnership with the University of Manitoba radio station UMFM 101.5 in Winnipeg.
-The event was organized in partnership with Mennonite Central Committee Manitoba, Winnipeg Quakers, TRC Action Committee United Church, Diocese of Rupert’s Land (Anglican) and in partnership with the Treaty of Relations Commission of Manitoba.
+Due to COVID-19 restrictions, this year’s celebration took to the airwaves on Sunday, September 27, in a partnership with the University of Manitoba radio station UMFM 101.5 in Winnipeg.
+The event was organized in partnership with Mennonite Central Committee (MCC) Manitoba, Winnipeg Quakers, TRC Action Committee United Church, Diocese of Rupert’s Land (Anglican) and in partnership with the Treaty of Relations Commission of Manitoba.

-The celebration featured special performances from Henry Neufeld, Ray “Co-Co” Stevenson, the Walking Wolf Dancers and Singers, and more.
-Throughout the event, Emcee Michael Redhead Champagne and Treaty Commissioner Loretta Ross invited listeners to reimagine treaty from a land benefit perspective.
+The celebration featured special performances from Henry Neufeld, Ray “Co-Co” Stevenson, the Walking Wolf Dancers & Singers and more.
+Throughout the event, MC Michael Redhead Champagne and Treaty Commissioner Loretta Ross invited listeners to reimagine treaty from a land benefit perspective.

 Recordings of the interviews and videos of the performances can be found at the bottom of this page.